 Dive Site Nukove (8)

-Just down the road, you’ll find the dive site Nukove (also known as Doblet).
+Just down the road, you find dive site Nukove (also known as Doblet).
 This beautiful beach is accessible via a short path on the right side of the road, marked with a yellow stone.
 Nukove is renowned for its pristine coral and the large fish that inhabit the area.

 Playa Frans (9)

-And then, after driving 7 kilometers (4 miles) on one of the bumpiest roads in Bonaire, you’ll reach Playa Frans.
-On this coral barrier of Saliña Frans, you’ll find some fishing huts, used only on weekends.
+And then, after driving 7 kilometers (4 miles) on one of the bumpiest roads in Bonaire, you reach Playa Frans.
+On this coral barrier of Saliña Frans, you find some fishing huts, used only on weekends.
 On other days, the fishing boats peacefully float on the azure blue water.

 Snorkeling at Playa Frans

-After this drive, you’ll likely be ready for a refreshing dip.
+After this drive, you will likely be ready for a refreshing dip.
 The underwater world of Playa Frans is breathtaking.
-Along the coastline, you’ll find an old reef that almost reaches the water’s surface.
+Along the coastline, you find an old reef that almost reaches the water’s surface.
 This is the domain of colorful parrotfish and large groups of blue tangs.
 You can explore this reef through sandy channels and basins.

 |